-It has long been known that contrails can be limited when planes fly at lower altitudes, but since this increases flying time, it also means burning significantly more fuel.
-But this leaves open a pressing question: Can the benefits of curbing contrails outweigh the negative impact of burning more fuel?
-The Reading researchers sought to calculate the answer.
+Scientists know contrails can be limited when planes fly at lower altitudes, but since this increases flying time, it also means burning significantly more fuel, and thus emitting more CO2.
+But can the benefits of curbing contrails outweigh the negative impact of burning more fuel?

-"You think that you have to do some really huge distance to avoid these contrails," said lead author Dr. Emma Irvine.
+"You think that you have to do some really huge distance to avoid these contrails," lead author Emma Irvine told the BBC in 2014.
 "But because of the way the Earth curves, you can actually have quite small extra distances added onto the flight to avoid some really large contrails."